FreeCAD/DevelopersHandbook/designguide/naming.md

 **Use ellipsis (...)** at the end of menu items when specific input from the user is required for the action.

 **Example:**
 - `Constrains new geometry automatically.
-It is recommended to leave it enabled for most workflows.` - Complete sentences ends with a period.
+It is recommended to leave it enabled for most workflows.` - Complete sentences end with a period.
 - `New file` - This is just a short label.
 A tooltip for that command button would be "Creates a new file".
 - `Save as...` - The function requires user input to function.
 - `Addon manager` - This is not a simple action, so no ellipsis.